Admissions: Frequently Asked Questions

 Question: How much does the program cost?

 Answer: Cost is subject to change.
-See the Finance & Expenses page for estimated cost.
+See the Tuition & Fees page for estimated cost.

 Question: Is financial aid available?

 Answer: Yes, in many cases.
-See the Financial Resources page for more information.
+See the Financial Resources section of the Tuition & Fees page for more information.